-The IFAR conference aims to provide an open and critical platform for scholars to debate the causes, consequences, and complexities of inequality in Southeast Asia.
-Read More...
+The 2026 IFAR Conference is designed to provide an open and critical platform for scholars and students of inequality to debate the causes, consequences, and complexities of inequality in Southeast Asia.
+More specifically, the conference will pay specific attention to the following themes:

 Three days of inspiring talks, networking, and knowledge exchange